alacrityio/alacrity-support-documentation/developer documentation/how to guides/general gaia storage use & setup.md

         }
     }

-You can specify the logging level, the backend driver, the credentials for that backend driver, and the `readURL` of the hub.
-Typically, this is the URL for the compute resource on the cloud computing provider — where the hub service is running.
+You can define the logging level, the backend driver, the credentials for that backend driver, and the `readURL` of the hub.
+Typically, this is the URL for the compute resource on the cloud computing provider - where the hub service is being run.

 ### 2.2 Require the correct hub URL